AnonymousUserGithub/DepressionDetection/README.md

 8) Moving or speaking so slowly that other people could have noticed?
 Or the opposite—being so fidgety or restless that you have been moving around a lot more than usual
 9) Thoughts that you would be better off dead or of hurting yourself in some way

-### 3 Added labels on top of PHQ9
-10) Talking disease symptoms or diagnosis
-11) Talking about antidepressant
-12) Talking about family or relatonship

-[PHQ9 depression ontology](https://github.com/AnonymousUserGithub/DepressionDetection/blob/main/PSAT%20Results/PHQ9%20depression%20ontology.csv) contains all 12 labels and phrases extracted using keybert with pos tags and keybart.
+[PHQ9 depression ontology](https://github.com/AnonymousUserGithub/DepressionDetection/blob/main/PSAT%20Results/PHQ9%20depression%20ontology.csv) contains all 9 labels and phrases extracted using keybert with pos tags and keybart.

 # Primate Dataset